quacksouls/bitwalk/plan.md

   - Write a script `hgw/xp.js` to farm Hack XP from joesguns.
   - Use botnet to farm Hack XP from joesguns.

--   [ ] Sequential batcher

-    -   Use botnet to implement a sequential batcher.

 -   [ ] Proto batcher

     -   Buy the program Formulas.exe via the dark web.